• Skip to main content

 Third, bake the Khachapuri – Georgian cheese bread

-Once the dough has risen, punch it a few times and cut it in four pieces.
+Once the dough has risen, punch it a few times and cut it into four pieces.
 Cover them with a damp cloth again for a few minutes.
 Roll out each piece and form a canoe shape.

 Add in the cheese mixture and slide it in the oven till the sides are beautifully brown and crispy.